 The post Ask Dr. Bitcoin: How big of a terrorist threat is Bitcoin? appeared first on Mark “Rizzn” Hopkins.

 Whether or not there’s a place for banking as we know it in the world of cryptocurency is a hotly debated question among Bitcoin enthusiasts and stakeholders.
 “Unbank yourself,” and “Time for plan ฿,” are many of the slogans thrown about the Bitcoin world, symptoms of the sub-cultures ingrained abrasiveness to traditional banking.
 There is […]

-The post Bitcoin surges through $4,000 as Korean peninsular tensions rise appeared first on SiliconANGLE.
+The post To the moon: Bitcoin surges towards $6,000 in record breaking run appeared first on SiliconANGLE.

-The post Bitcoin is splitting into two currencies August 1st… sort of appeared first on SiliconANGLE.
+The post Bitcoin Investment Trust application withdrawn over fears of SEC rejection appeared first on SiliconANGLE.